jpyuda/recipes/brunswick-stew.md

 * 5 cups chicken stock
 * 28-oz can butter beans
 * 2 or 3 cups leftover pulled pork
-* ½ or more Carolina-style barbecue sauce or apple cider vinegar, to taste
+* ½ cup or more Carolina-style barbecue sauce or apple cider vinegar, to taste
 * Salt
 * Pepper